REDEN logo

 Book reviews must refer to monographs and edited volumes focused on topics fitting with the journal's scope, published in the past three years (or less recent books if put in perspective critically).

-The journal is based at the Instituto Franklin–UAH (published by the Publishing Service of the Universidad de Alcalá) and promoted by the PopMeC Association for US Popular Culture Studies, with the aim of fostering academic research in the fields of American and Popular Culture studies.
+The journal is of the Instituto Franklin–UAH (published by the Publishing Service of the Universidad de Alcalá) and promoted by the PopMeC Association for US Popular Culture Studies, with the aim of fostering academic research in the fields of American and Popular Culture studies.

 The journal provides open access to its content and does not ask for any Article Publication Charge.
 Publishing is free for authors and the published texts are licensed under the Attribution 4.0 International (CC BY 4.0).